History of Tulsi Gabbard in Timeline

 2018: Introduction of the Securing America's Election Act

-In 2018, Tulsi Gabbard introduced the Securing America's Election Act.
-The bill required all voting districts to use paper ballots to ensure an auditable paper trail, and was endorsed by the nonpartisan watchdog group Common Cause.
+In 2018, Tulsi Gabbard introduced the Securing America's Election Act, requiring all voting districts to use paper ballots to ensure an auditable paper trail.
+The bill was endorsed by Common Cause.

-In February 2019, Tulsi Gabbard officially launched her 2020 presidential campaign, becoming the first female combat veteran to run for president.
+In February 2019, Tulsi Gabbard officially launched her 2020 presidential campaign.

 February 2019: Reports on Gabbard's Skepticism

-March 10, 2019: Clarification on skepticism regarding Assad's use of chemical warfare
+March 10, 2019: Clarification on Skepticism about Assad's Use of Chemical Warfare

 In July 2019, Tulsi Gabbard was the only 2020 presidential candidate to visit Puerto Rico and join protests urging Governor Ricardo Rosselló to resign.